sudikshas/DSC180A-Q1-Project-Repo/README.md

 -       base_images parameter allows users to input categories that the image needs to have

 -       add_objects parameter allows users to input additional objects to check if these categories are in the images with the base images

+python run.py test
+Runs all the targets on a given test data under the test/testdata directory

 Group Members Work Contributions:
 - Pratyush Juneja: Worked on the run.py file t obe executed with data-params.json